-Awarded by the Institute of Leadership and Management (ILM), this nationally recognised qualification is ideal for anyone involved in coaching and supporting staff in the workplace; particularly those that are new to a supervisory or leadership role and are looking for formal training to help them get the best out of their colleagues in the workplace.
+Awarded by the ILM, this nationally recognised qualification is ideal for anyone involved in coaching and supporting staff in the workplace; particularly those that are new to a supervisory or leadership role and are looking for formal training to help them get the best out of their colleagues in the workplace.

 The ILM Level 3 Award in Coaching is respected by employers around the world, providing you with excellent career prospects.
 You will learn tools and techniques that will enable you to succeed in coaching at work; ensuring that you equip staff with the skills, knowledge and understanding they need to perform at their best in your organisation.

 - Attendance: Two study days and online learning

 - Duration: Six to nine months

 - Start dates: 6 October 2017, 8 December 2017